rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 Some of the most recent additions are:

 - Karts and gliders
-- Health bars
+- Health meters
-- More visuals with butterflies and fishes
+- More visuals with butterflies and fish

 A stress test is scheduled for 2021-04-17 17:30 UTC and everyone is invited to join.